Course type: Undergraduate degree

 Archaeology can involve the painstaking restoration and description of small artefacts, but it also takes in the big picture.

 As a discipline, it crosses what was once seen as a divide between science and the humanities, incorporating such diverse fields as anthropology, art history, biology, earth sciences, environmental sciences, geography, geology, heritage management, history, human evolution and modern material culture.

 As we become more aware of how the past can and should shape our future, archaeologists often are at the cutting edge of policy development and decision-making.

 The Bachelor of Archaeology at Flinders:

-- provides more practical experience than any other archaeology degree offered in Australia
+- includes more practical experience than any other archaeology degree offered in Australia

-- provides the opportunity to study abroad for a semester in 2nd or 3rd year
+- gives students the opportunity to study abroad for a semester in 2nd or 3rd year.

 An Honours degree requiring a 4th year of study is available and is required for membership of professional associations such as The Australian Association of Consulting Archaeologists.